Apress/db-performance-at-scale/References.md

 - [Scaling Raft](https://www.youtube.com/watch?v=TP17idY3VHI) - Konstantine Osipov (ScyllaDB) on the challenges of supporting hundreds of instances of the Raft protocol on a single node and how to significantly reduce the static burden on the network and disk each Raft group creates

 - [Leveraging Consistent Hashing in your Python Applications](https://www.youtube.com/watch?v=erINlrgygEk) Alexys Jacob (Numberly) introduces consistent hashing, and the problems it solves, by walking through a practical use case in a Python application
+- [You're Already Eventually Consistent](http://rustyrazorblade.com/post/2015/2015-06-02-youre-already-eventually-consistent/) Jon Haddad (Rustyrazorblade) clears up some misconceptions about eventual consistency
+- [Inconsistent Thoughts on Database Consistency](https://www.alexdebrie.com/posts/database-consistency/) Alex Debrie  discusses the various definitions of the word "consistency" that are used in the distributed databases space then shares some of his issues with conversations about consistency
+- [Understanding Eventual Consistency in DynamoDB](https://www.alexdebrie.com/posts/dynamodb-eventual-consistency/) - Alex Debrie dispels some of the fear around eventual consistency in DynamoDB

 ## Data Modeling
 Getting data modeling right is vital for database performance, but it's a massive topic that varies significantly across database models and types.
 We reference data modeling throughout the book, but did not feel that adding a dedicated chapter on data modeling would be feasible or adequate.
 Here are some recommended resources we recommend: